Why Can’t My Child Talk… Common Types of Communication Delays

 Sometimes we don’t know exactly why a child isn’t talking yet at two or three.
 Many professionals err on the side of caution and label all children they evaluate as “delayed,” when in fact they aren’t yet sure what the exact problem is.
 It is often difficult to pinpoint an exact diagnosis during the first visit or two (or 10!) with a toddler, but there are many common communication difficulties in this age group.

-Below is a list of the most common diagnoses associated with pediatric speech-language problems with a basic explanation for each one.
+Below is a list of the most common types of speech delay and diagnoses associated with pediatric speech-language problems with a basic explanation for each.
 Please remember that this is a listing of specific speech-language diagnoses and not necessarily a medical or educational label.
 For example, a child diagnosed with autism may exhibit characteristics of apraxia, a child with Down Syndrome may have dysarthria, a child with dyslexia may also have an auditory processing disorder, etc…

 Apraxia is a neurological speech disorder that affects a child’s ability to plan, execute, and sequence the movements of the mouth necessary for intelligible speech.
 Apraxia can also be referred to as developmental verbal apraxia, childhood apraxia of speech, or verbal dyspraxia.
 Most SLPs use the terms interchangeably.
 Characteristics of apraxia include:

 - Limited babbling is present in infancy.
 These are quiet babies.